• Press Release

 • Increased demand for scrap through enhanced auto rules of origin requirements.

 ISRI worked assiduously with the Administration, members of Congress, and industry partners to advocate for this agreement.
-In partnership with the Canadian Association of Recycling Industries (CARI) and Mexico's National Institute of Recyclers (INARE), ISRI developed a platform of issues that the three organizations advocated for with their respective governments during the early stages of the negotiation.
+In partnership with the Canadian Association of Recycling Industries (CARI) and Mexico's National Institute of Recyclers (INARE), ReMA developed a platform of issues that the three organizations advocated for with their respective governments during the early stages of the negotiation.
 The final agreement reflects the joint efforts.

 The recycling industry will work closely with the auto industry supply chain as it develops a compliance roadmap for the expanded rules of origin requirements.
 Scrap processed in the United States is American-made and is an essential raw material input into the North American steel and aluminum primary and fabricated industries.